 MTA Bond Anticipation Notes (commercial paper program) - From time to time, MTA issues Transportation Revenue Bond Anticipation Notes in accordance with the terms and provisions of the General Resolution described above in the form of commercial paper to fund its transit and commuter capital needs.
 The interest rate payable on the notes depends on the maturity and market conditions at the time of issuance.
 Payment of principal and interest on the notes are additionally secured by letters of credit issued by TD Bank, N.A., Barclays Bank, Royal Bank of Canada and Citibank, N.A.
-As of June 30, 2013, MTA had \$900.0 of commercial paper notes outstanding.
+The letter of credit issued by Royal Bank of Canada, expired by its terms and was not renewed.
+The notes supported by the Royal Bank of Canada letter of credit was paid off with the proceeds of the Transportation Revenue Bonds, Series 2013D.
+As of September 30, 2013, MTA had \$550.0 of commercial paper notes outstanding.
 The MTA Act requires MTAHQ to periodically (at least each five years) refund its commercial paper notes with bonds.